 Mimic the Hand Position

-For Skitch, just like for La Gaffe and Platinum Rig nunchaku holds, you want to mimic the hand position.
+For Skitch, just like for La Gaffe and Platinum Rig holds, you want to mimic the hand position.

 Here’s a few ways to mimic the hand position: